+• Provide early intervention for young people aged 12-25 years at risk of developing or already experiencing mild to moderate mental health concern/illness

+• Facilitate access to evidence-based treatment for young people with mental health issues, including those with associated physical or drug and alcohol issues

+• Promote early help seeking

-- provide early intervention for young people aged 12-25 years at risk of developing or already experiencing mild to moderate mental health concern/illness; - facilitate access to evidence-based treatment for young people with mental health issues, including those with associated physical or drug and alcohol issues; - promote early help seeking; - contribute to an increase in the mental health literacy of young people; - enable better access to primary care services, including allied health and general practitioner services for young people; - support local, integrated approaches to meeting the needs of young people, particularly people with mental health, drug and alcohol, physical, educational and vocational issues; - consolidate and strengthen linkages and referral pathways with primary care services, educational and vocational providers, and other local community support services.
+- Contribute to an increase in the mental health literacy of young people - Enable better access to primary care services, including allied health and general practitioner services for young people - Support local, integrated approaches to meeting the needs of young people, particularly people with mental health, drug and alcohol, physical, educational and vocational issues headspace Osborne Park is using the funds for a range of activities.
+Internally the funds are being used to:

+• Consolidate and strengthen linkages and referral pathways with primary care services, educational and vocational providers, and other local community support services.